redhat-forum-madrid-2018/ceph-break-and-fix/break-and-fix/ceph-challenges-fix.md

 > This is a lab so no much IO on the OSD.
 In production restating an OSD could impact clients.
 >
 > If you are uncertain when repairing a pg do not hesitate to open a case!!!!

+This part is not automated to show how troubleshooting works.